April 19, 2017

 Here are three things Katie says she’s learned from facilitating that can help with your next presentation.

-1. Understand who's there.
 Speakers, like facilitators, are advised to know who makes up the audience, what their concerns and priorities are, and where the differences in opinion lie.
-For a speaker, that advance information helps shape the content.
+For a presentation, that advance information helps shape the content.

 But the lesson from facilitation is to prepare with that information in mind—then keep learning about your audience as you go.
 To do that, Katie says, you need to pay attention to the next two things.